-Projects (2 projects, 50 points each): On two occasions you will complete a project for this course.
-Each of these is designed to assess your ability to understand and apply about concepts related to lifespan development and accurately communicate your understanding.
-You will present these projects in traditional essay format (i.e., an introductory paragraph, body paragraphs, a conclusion paragraph, complete sentences, proper grammar/spelling/capitalization that follow the guidelines of Standard Written English).
+This project is designed to assess your ability to understand and explain concepts related to lifespan development and accurately communicate your understanding.
+Your final Lifespan Project should be in traditional essay format (i.e., an introductory paragraph, body paragraphs, a conclusion paragraph, complete sentences, proper grammar/spelling/capitalization that follow the guidelines of Standard Written English, citing sources).
 More specific instructions & information about evaluation will be given in your Blackboard course and deadlines can be found on the Course Calendar.